ndsol/sfntly/README.md

 Have fun!

-Multiple large binary assets have been removed in this version. [github.com/rillig/sfntly](https://github.com/rillig/sfntly) is the original.
+Multiple large binary assets have been removed here. [github.com/rillig/sfntly](https://github.com/rillig/sfntly) is the original.
 Please refer to that for a richer version with all the assets.
+This version is explicitly for
+[VolcanoSamples](https://github.com/ndsol/VolcanoSamples) which has other sources for font data.

 # See also